WICG/scroll-to-text-fragment/EXTENSIONS.md

 In addition to the [use cases presented for text content](README.md#motivating-use-cases), there are many use cases where the content of interest is images, video, or some element on the page.

+### Image aggregation or attribution

+Images are often collected from other sites with attribution (e.g. Wikipedia articles, Pinterest, Edge collections) and link back to the original content page.
+Having the ability to scroll to the image would greatly decrease the friction in finding that image in its original context.

 ### Image search engines